The story so far

 In September 2019 EDC terminated this lease.
 The building was, at this time, still in use by the community.

-Lease applications for the hall closed 28 February 2020.
-Whilst Love Lenzie had initially looked at submitting its own application, it was approached by LEAP Ltd (LEAP), a charity which seeks to meet the needs of over 50s in a practical and fun way.
-LEAP, who were also considering submitting an application to see if Love Lenzie would, instead of submitting its own application, support an application by LEAP.
-After careful thought on the part of all the community members involved, Love Lenzie decided to support LEAP’s application instead of putting in their own application.
+A group of community members with connections to various local groups and businesses set up a group (the Love Lenzie Association, Love Lenzie) to look at submitting a lease application for the hall.
+Love Lenzie was though approached by LEAP Ltd (LEAP), a charity which seeks to meet the needs of over 50s in a practical and fun way.
+LEAP wqw considering submitting a lease application and wanted to see if Love Lenzie would, instead of submitting its own application, support an application by LEAP.
+After careful thought on the part of all the community members involved, Love Lenzie decided to support LEAP’s application instead of putting in its own application.
 Love Lenzie provided the Appendix (Community support part) to LEAP’s application.

 Sadly, despite: